 Two of the most amazing sweet breakfast treats combine in this super easy French toast recipe: banana bread and French toast.
 We love making banana bread with leftover bananas.
 It's a great way to avoid food waste, plus it's super tasty.
-We tend to gravitate towards one of our favorite, spiked recipes: bourbon banana bread, because it makes for a super moist and very flavorful bread.
-But, of course any banana bread will do!
+We tend to gravitate toward one of our favorite, spiked recipes: bourbon banana bread because it makes for a super moist and very flavorful bread.
+But, of course, any banana bread will do.

 It's important to have your oven at a nice warm temperature of about 250 F. This way while you are cooking the batches of french toast, you can keep the already cooked pieces warm.
 Just place the already cooked pieces on an oven proof plate or pan lined with parchment paper.
 Don't worry, they won't dry out int he short amount of time it should take you to finish cooking the rest of the French toast.

-- After cutting the banana bread, beat together the eggs, milk, salt, sugar and vanilla.
-You may also add a teaspoon of cinnamon if you like.
+After cutting the banana bread, beat together the eggs, milk, salt, sugar, vanilla, and cinnamon.

-- Serve the warm banana bread with a sprinkling of powdered sugar, a drizzle of maple syrup, and dash of walnuts.
+Serve the warm banana bread with a sprinkling of confectioners' sugar, a drizzle of maple syrup, and walnuts if desired.